Skip to content

 IZRA will not move budget across channels without your marketing lead's approval.

-IZRA will not push spend above the caps configured at deployment.
+IZRA will not push spend above the caps set up at deployment.

 IZRA will not write or test ad creative; that authority stays with your marketing team.